formix/infernal-engine/README.md

 You can call the `next` callback with a single parameter.
-This will stop the inference and call the initial `infer` callback with the parameter you have set.
+This will stop the inference and call the initial `infer` callback with the parameter you have set as the error object.
 Calling next with a parameter instruct the engine that an error happened during the rule inference.

-**Never execute the** `next` **callback without returning its result.**

-*Note that this is not a breaking change from version 0.16.2.
-I introduce the `return next()` paradigm to insure that `next` (same thing as `done`) is never called twice within the same rule and that the programmer do not forget to exit the rule after calling `next`.
-The engine does nothing with the result of the `next` function execution.*
+As stated above, you must return the `next` callback result even when it is called with an error parameter.

 ## Absolute Fact Reference

-Absolute fact reference involves using a fact full name, including the leading "/".
+Absolute fact reference involves using a fact full name by including the leading "/".
 As a convention, a fact can be contextualized using a directory like notation.
-For example: `/character/race` implies that the "race" fact is within the "character" context starting at the root context.
+For example: `/engine/torque` implies that the "torque" fact is within the "engine" context starting at the root context.
 The context can be of any dept and thus form a complex hierarchy of facts.

 ## Relative Fact Reference